lindonroberts/academic-website/content/authors/admin/_index.md

 #- Visitors
 ---

-Lindon Roberts is an MSI Fellow at the Mathematical Sciences Institute, Australian National University.
-His research interests are in numerical analysis and data science, particularly nonconvex and derivative-free optimization.
+I am an MSI Fellow at the Mathematical Sciences Institute, Australian National University.
+My research interests are in numerical analysis and data science, particularly nonconvex and derivative-free optimization.

+Details of my CV, publications, talks and software are below (or look at [Google Scholar](https://scholar.google.co.uk/citations?user=s8Xj5BgAAAAJ) and [Github](https://github.com/lindonroberts)).
+For general optimization resources, see below or [this page](opt/).

 **News:**

+- (May-20) My [nonlinear optimization resources](opt/) page is now public.
+This has been built over several years with [Coralia Cartis](http://people.maths.ox.ac.uk/cartis/) and [Jaroslav Fowkes](http://people.maths.ox.ac.uk/fowkes/) (University of Oxford).
 - (Apr-20) I will be (virtually) presenting at the [UNSW Applied Mathematics Seminar](https://www.maths.unsw.edu.au/seminars/2020-04/derivative-free-optimisation-least-squares-problems).
 It will be recorded, so email me if you want to watch the recording.
 - (Feb-20) My paper *A derivative-free Gauss-Newton method* has been awarded the best paper of 2019 for the journal *Mathematical Programming Computation*!
 Click [here](https://www.springer.com/journal/12532/updates/17226372) to read the announcement, and [here](https://doi.org/10.1007/s12532-019-00161-7) to read the paper.
 - (Jan-20) I will be attending the [Mathematics in Industry Study Group](https://mathsinindustry.com/) at the University of Newcastle.